dnsimple/dnsimple-support/content/articles/differences-between-a-cname-alias-url.markdown

 ---
-title: Differences between the A, CNAME, ALIAS and URL records excerpt:This article explains the differences between the A, CNAME, ALIAS, and URL records.
+title: Differences between the A, CNAME, ALIAS and URL records
+excerpt: This article explains the differences between the A, CNAME, ALIAS, and URL records.
 categories:
 - DNS
 ---